clumpspirit/homelab/README.md

 ## Repo Structure

 Decided to fully commit to Flux CD and their best practices.
-I currently only have a single cluster setup, so I'm not utilizing a production directory (yet).
+Once I get more hardware, I'll be able to scale at a moment's notice thanks to this structure.

 Set up the repo according to [this guide](https://fluxcd.io/flux/guides/repository-structure/).